BinaryIgor/blog/posts/modular-monolith-and-microservices-modularity-is-what-truly-matters.md

 ### Constrained microservices - just Services/Microliths {#implementations-of-modularity-constrained-microservices-just-services-microliths}

 We can eliminate many, most in fact, problems of microservices by adhering to one, simple rule:
-> When serving any external network request, synchronous or asynchronous, service can not make any network calls to other services, synchronous or asynchronous.
+> When serving any external network request, synchronous or asynchronous, a service can not make any network calls to other services, synchronous or asynchronous.

 Why this constraint is so powerful?
 * It forces us to split services in such a way that they have all data needed for their functionality, often simplifying and improving design of our system